jengalas/bwaf-bbw/about/boardandstaff.md

     link_url: ''
     link_text: ''
   portrait:
-  - title: Lynn N. Simon, FAIA, LEED Fellow
-    title_role: Trustee
-    image: "/v1643050030/LNSimonheadshot_qp6xvg.jpg"
-    description: |-
-      Lynn N. Simon, FAIA, LEED Fellow, Head of Sustainability for Real Estate and Workplace Services (REWS) at Google, leads a global team to develop, guide, and advance sustainability focusing on carbon, water, waste, and ecology to achieve scalable, regional, and global solutions.
-She is responsible for leading the strategic vision across REWS sustainability initiatives and programs from establishing baseline standards across a global real estate portfolio to strategic thought leadership on targeted aspirational goals.

-      She is a recognized pioneer in the sustainable building industry as well as an entrepreneur and catalyst for change.
-Lynn has consulted on millions of square feet of sustainable projects ranging from multi-family, affordable housing to large scale commercial and institutional projects.
-Lynn currently serves on the World Green Building Council Corporate Advisory Board, and is an advisor to a start-up solar company based in Iraq.
-She is an experienced and popular speaker and podcast guest on sustainability and leadership topics.
-Lynn has received several honors including the USGBC’s President's Award (2011); the Women in Sustainability Leadership Award from gb&d magazine (2017); and the SHERO Leadership Award from the USGBC Pacific Region (2020).
-Lynn is also a certified professional coach through New Ventures West.
   - title: Beverly Willis, FAIA
     image: "/v1618329223/bev_1_zgox9n.jpg"
     description: Beverly Willis, FAIA, is an artist, architect, author and philanthropist.